-Program Funding/ Cost- For the first 9 years, College Bound was funded through casino gaming revenue.
-The 2014 renewal shifted that cost to funds derived from selling water to Illinois communities.
-As part of the acknowledgement of that change, the College bound logo is being added to the Water Department storage tanks throughout the City.
+Program Funding/Cost - For the first nine years, College Bound was funded through casino gaming revenue.
+In the renewal ordinance of 2014, the cost was shifted to funds derived from selling water to Illinois communities.
+As part of the acknowledgement of that change, the College Bound logo has been added to the Water Department storage tanks throughout the City.